Hexobarbital: In popular culture

 In Agatha Christie's 1937 mystery Cards on the Table, Hexobarbital is used in conjunction with Veronal to induce overdose.
 It is referred to by Hercule Poirot as both N-methyl-cyclo-hexenyl-methyl-malonyl urea and Evipan.

+It was also used in Graham Greene's The Heart of the Matter (1948) Evipan was prescribed for a main character in tablet form to use as a sleeping aid.